We find ourselves alive, today, amongst what is perhaps the most profound shift in a collective human awareness that has ever occurred.

-We then begin a release of desires for control of the external world, and our actions move less in a direction of expectation, and more in a direction of self actualization.
+We then begin a release of desires for control of the external world, and our actions move less in a direction of expectation, and more in the direction of self actualization.

 A faith, that everything is going to be okay.

 If we wish to one day truly raise our consciousness, we must first learn to properly access said consciousness.